How to Choose the Right Cruise Cabin

 In hindsight, we feel that a premium suite makes far more sense on longer ocean voyages with multiple sea days, where you actually have time to relax in your cabin and enjoy the extra space and amenities.
 On a port‑intensive Mediterranean cruise, a well-located standard or balcony cabin would likely have been a better value.

-For more general guidance on different cabin types and what to expect, check out the resources at Cruise Critic – Cruise Ship Cabins & Suites.
+For more general guidance on different cabin types and what to expect across many cruise lines, check out the resources at Cruise Critic – Cruise Ship Cabins & Suites.

 Cruise Budget Planner